Pushing Back Against Illegal Immigration - April 7th, Hour 2

 It just is.

-Christy Noam, by the way, forcing the FEMA director to take a polygraph amid this hunt for leakers, people that are risking ICE agents' lives by tipping them off ahead of time.
+As Christy known, by the way, forcing the FEMA director to take a polygraph amid this hunt for leakers, people that are risking ICE agents' lives by tipping them off ahead of time.

-Uh Doge's Doge, their border expert, revealed terrifying number of illegals on Medicare, and it's just um uh it's I'm sorry, Medicaid, and it's just ramping up.
+Doge's Doge, their border expert, revealed a terrifying number of illegals on Medicare, and it's just, I'm sorry, Medicaid, and it's just ramping up.

-Uh the U.S. has revoked all South Sudan visas barring future issuance until deportees are accepted, according to Secretary of State Marco Rubio.
+The U.S. has revoked all South Sudan visas, barring future issuance until deportees are accepted.

-Uh you have a Hondurian illegal immigrant indicted on the theft of 40 firearms in Tennessee, an illegal immigrant spike in Nike Shoehai says cartels are robbing, you know, certain areas around the world.
+According to Secretary of State Marco Rubio, you have a Honduran illegal immigrant indicted on the theft of 40 firearms in Tennessee, an illegal immigrant spike in Nike shoe heists as cartels are robbing certain areas around the world.

 That's how dangerous these cartels are.

-And Pam Bondy has put faith in ICE as a key source in decision to deport you know these MS-13 gang members.
+And Pam Bondi has put faith in ICE as a key source in decision to deport these MS-13 gang members.

-Then we have the trend Iraqwa gang members that Jamie Raskin, as we discussed last week, would like to brought have brought back to the country.
+Then we have the Trende Aragua gang members that Jamie Raskin, as we discussed last week, would like to have brought back to the country.

-Uh we have in the state of Florida uh James Lethmeyer, the new attorney general, has done a phenomenal job helping to support President Trump in this effort and and this agenda.
+We have in the state of Florida James Uthmeyer, the new Attorney General, has done a phenomenal job helping to support President Trump in this effort and this agenda.

-The South Carolina Attorney General, Alan Wilson, he announced Friday that his office will prosecute uh Rosalie Fernandez Cruz, an illegal immigrant from El Salvador, charged with hit and run that led to the death of a twenty-one-year-old University of South Carolina student, uh Nathaniel Baker.
+The South Carolina Attorney General Alan Wilson, he announced Friday that his office will prosecute Rosalie Fernandez Cruz, an illegal immigrant from El Salvador, charged with hit and run that led to the death of a 21-year-old University of South Carolina student, Nathaniel Baker.

 The tragic situation.